I think pds has stated things very eloquently already, so I'll only add a few notes of my own.

 Well, the reason I cited so many references was to show you the evidence against what you said.
 Saying I get lost in the details and not demonstrating why what I wrote was wrong (in your view) can come across a little like you can't or won't address the evidence.
 So, if you allege that we are being deceived, then I would appreciate you pointing out the errors of our ways.

 But I would say that I am indeed addressing the big picture.
 I can see warning signs regarding a number of problems, and feel we need to be aware of these issues and speak up.
 When I lived in America, I had a sense of a country which stood for freedom, rights, and accountability.
 When I left, I became concerned by things I was finding out about America's policies over the years.
 Things which I just was not hearing when in America.
-The fact that things appeared “hidden” (intentionally or unintentionally) bothered me, to say the least.
+The fact that things appeared hidden (intentionally or unintentionally) bothered me, to say the least.
 I work with people from all over the globe and know people who have travelled extensively too, and some of the stories any of these people can tell are worrying.

 When some Americans (not all; I have no wish to tar everyone with the same brush) wrote some vitriolic comments on the BBC website when some UK residents despaired at the US election result, I found it odd.
-The reason I found it odd was that, judging by what was written, I could well imagine that these same Americans who wanted the rest of the world to “keep their noses out of internal, American affairs” would probably be the same people who would advocate American intervention around the world.
+The reason I found it odd was that, judging by what was written, I could well imagine that these same Americans who wanted the rest of the world to keep their noses out of internal, American affairs would probably be the same people who would advocate American intervention around the world.
 This seems hypocritical to me.
-It is not balanced to say that nobody can express their views on a nation, but that this same nation should be allowed to actively intervene in other countries’ affairs.
+It is not balanced to say that nobody can express their views on a nation, but that this same nation should be allowed to actively intervene in other countries affairs.

-It is no wonder, unfortunately, that there are those who bear a grudge against America and I wish it were otherwise.
+unfortunately, that there are those who bear a grudge against America and I wish it were otherwise.
 (I do not bear a grudge, but I have become less jingoistic over the years, with regards to the nations I live in or have lived in).
 After 9/11, those in Europe heard that Americans were often asking, in bewilderment, the question about why some people hated their nation.
 It is sad that anyone should have to be faced with such a question at all, but it was also sad that there were some in the US were seemingly unaware of their own country's, erm, less-than-praise-worthy actions and did not question their leaders enough over the decades.
 There are stories of dictatorships being propped up.
 Democratically elected governments overthrown.
 Palestinians feel aggrieved that the US has supported the Israeli government which has oppressed them for so long (see earlier link in this thread about their living conditions; also note that Israel until only a few years ago sanctioned the use of torture).
 And so on.
 Now we are faced with allegations of US involvement in the detention of thousands without trial, the use of torture, and more.
 The "good guy" has increasingly become seen as the "bad guy" and it saddens me to say this.
 To me, this is not what the USA should stand for and I expect some of the founding fathers would be very concerned if they could see the way things turned out.

 Note the interesting comments by Benjamin Franklin, however, around the time of the signing of the Constitution: